Handvask/handvask/README.md

 2. Github Account

-When you have create you brand new google account.
+When you have created your brand new google account.
 You'll need to create a project in github, for this you'll need to go to the following link: [GitHub](github.com/new) and create a new repository.

 3. Fork [Handvask](github.com/Handvask/handvask) the repository
 4. Clone your forked repository to your local machine.
 5. Go to the settings of the repository and go to the secrets tab.
-6. Create the following secrets:
-7. Create the database in cloud console.
+6. Create the database in cloud console.
    - Browse to SQL
    - Click "Create instance"
    - Select MySQL (currently the backend is hardcoded to expect mysql.)